L-Lainio/L-Lainio_employeeTrackerSQL/README.md

 3. Run the command ```npm install``` to download the packages.
 4. Then run the command ```node index.js``` to run the software.
 5. The command prompt will begin on your terminal

+**Note:** If using VS Code, shell integration is enabled by default, which automatically activates on supported shells.
+This can be disabled by setting `terminal.integrated.shellIntegration.enabled` to `false` in VS Code settings if needed.

 ## User Story
 ```